-DEADLINE TO SUBMIT APPLICATION TO THE FINANCIAL AID OFFICE IS April 10, 2017!
+DEADLINE TO SUBMIT APPLICATION TO THE FINANCIAL AID OFFICE will be updated in early Spring.

 The CSU Trustees' Awards for Outstanding Achievement recognize students who have demonstrated financial need, modeled exemplary academic performance, community service and personal accomplishments.
 This scholarship will be determined by the CMA Foundation Scholarship Committee based on the pool of applicants for Foundation Scholarships.

 Trustee Emerita Claudia Hampton California Academy of Math and Science Endowment

 Four $4,000 scholarships are available for students who have graduated from the California Academy of Math and Science High School.

 Dale M. Schoettler Scholarship for Visually Impaired Students - OPEN YEAR ROUND!

 Thiry-six (36) scholarships for $10,000 each are available for the 2017-18 academic year.
 Also, scholarships remain available for the current 2017-2018 academic year!
 Established in 1991, the scholarship supports students who have a visual disability with preference to legally blind students.
 Eligible candidates must be enrolled in at least 6.1 units per term.
 The CSU will continue to accept applications year-round.
 Previous scholarship recipients may reapply.

 Richard Leffingwell Scholarship

 Two scholarships of $3,000 are available for students pursuing a course of study in Business and Economics and who have demonstrated an interest in public services.
 Preference will be given to military veterans.